-Every project is unique and I typically take one year to complete a body of work.
+Every project is unique and typically takes one year to complete a body of work.

-Go behind the scenes and learn about how I creative my digital paintings.
+Go behind the scenes and learn about how Alice’s digital paintings are created.

-When I’ve done all my photo-shoots, I select the best images.
-My style is surrealistic and requires a lot of image compositing, photo manipulation, and digital painting.
-This process can take weeks, or even months.
-My piece “Goddess Icon with Horns” took half a year to complete.
+Image compositing, photo manipulation, and digital painting are used to achieve the style of the artworks.
+The digital process can take weeks, or even months.
+For example, the piece “Goddess Icon with Horns” took half a year to complete.

 There are many options for fine art and print based artwork.
 Decisions about paper types and the look of the frame is based on the type of work.
 All works are printed on museum-quality, acid free papers.